Salute state: Salute states and equivalents

 In 1917, the Maharaja Scindia of Gwalior was upgraded to a permanent and hereditary 21-gun salute, and the Maharaja of Jammu and Kashmir was granted the same in 1921.
 Both were granted the increased ranks as a result of the meritorious services of their soldiers in the First World War.

-Apart from these, no other Princely State received a 21-gun salute.
+Apart from these five, no other princely state received a 21-gun salute.
 Three of the most prominent princes, however, enjoyed a local salute of 21 guns within the limits of their own state and 19 guns in the rest of India.
 They were the Nawab (Begum) of Bhopal, the Maharaja Holkar of Indore and the Maharana of Udaipur.

 The Nizam, Maharajas, Princes, etc. were all deeply keen on protocol and ensured that it was practised as a matter of faith.
 Any departure from it was not taken kindly by them.
 Salute of guns was one such protocol that was strictly followed.